Introduction

 You're Going to Love Brazil

-With a population of 7 912, Brazil is a must-see destination in Indiana, United States.
+With a population of 7.912, Brazil is a must-see destination in Indiana, United States.
 It is among the most popular tourist destinations in the country.
-Consider staying at least one whole day in Brazil to see all of its attractions.
+Brazil deserves at least 2 full days for you to see its main sights.

 When to visit Brazil